Marine energy: Wave power

 Solar energy from the Sun creates temperature differentials that result in wind.
 The interaction between wind and the surface of water creates waves, which are larger when there is a greater distance for them to build up.
 Wave energy potential is greatest between 30° and 60° latitude in both hemispheres on the west coast because of the global direction of wind.
 When evaluating wave energy as a technology type, it is important to distinguish between the four most common approaches: point absorber buoys, surface attenuators, oscillating water columns, and overtopping devices.

-The wave energy sector is reaching a significant milestone in the development of the industry, with positive steps towards commercial viability being taken.
-The more advanced device developers are now progressing beyond single unit demonstration devices and are proceeding to array development and multi-megawatt projects.
-The backing of major utility companies is now manifesting itself through partnerships within the development process, unlocking further investment and, in some cases, international co-operation.
+The wave energy sector is reaching a significant milestone in the development of the industry, with steps towards commercial viability being taken.
+The more advanced device developers are currently progressing beyond single unit demonstration devices and are proceeding to array development and multi-megawatt projects.
+The backing of major utility companies is now manifesting itself through partnerships within the development process, allowing for further investment, and in some cases, international co-operation.

 At a simplified level, wave energy technology can be located near-shore and offshore.
 Wave energy converters can also be designed for operation in specific water depth conditions: deep water, intermediate water or shallow water.
 The fundamental device design will be dependent on the location of the device and the intended resource characteristics.